taylojo5/theo-core/docs/SCAFFOLDING_PLAN.md

 - [ ] Agent can generate preference-aware shopping lists from recipes
 - [ ] Full audit trail visible to user

+### Enhanced MVP (End of Phase 9)

+- [ ] User can view all memories Theo has stored
+- [ ] User can edit or delete any memory
+- [ ] Agent proposes memories, user confirms before saving
+- [ ] Hard preferences are respected in all actions
+- [ ] Soft context improves agent judgment
+- [ ] Memory citations appear in relevant responses
+- [ ] Sensitive domains require explicit opt-in
+- [ ] Memory usage is fully audited
+- [ ] > 80% of relevant actions cite memory items
+- [ ] <10% of memories require correction on confirm

 ---

 ## Risk Mitigation